jubernar1993/awscicd/Readme.txt

-Thanks for downloading this template!
+Thank you for downloading this template!

 Template Name: Logis
 Template URL: https://bootstrapmade.com/logis-bootstrap-logistics-website-template/